Ranjana993/AtoZdSA/readme.md

 08. Add N numbers from user .
 09. Printing 1 to N but only Odd numbers .

-## HOMEWORK QUESTIONS
-🔹 Multiply 2 number by taking inputs.
-🔹 Find the perimeter of a triangle .
-🔹 Find Simple Interest .
-🔹 Print couting from N to 1 .
-🔹 Find factorial of a number
-🔹 check Prime or not .

 # Create Your First Program 🔥